opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

   the format.
 For example, [GeoJSON](https://geojson.org) encodes geometries as JavaScript objects instead of a text or binary-based format.

-For more details and ways to ensure that the type definition is precise and unambiguous, keep reading!

 ## Prior art

 GeoParquet is far from the first attempt to formalize the representation of spatial